Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Yield: approximately 12 pancakes

 When making pancakes with any recipe, try adding a little extra kick.
 Take one regular pancake mixture and add cinnamon, and a little nutmeg to taste.
 Then add just a little champagne.
-This makes them nice and fluffy as well as very tasty.
-On top we add the fruit of the season.
-Makes a great family treat or a special breakfast for your sweetie.

 I keep a butter container full of flour.
 Occasionally I have mixed it with cake or cookie mix when it was low because I didn't have any flour.
 It is kind of hard to turn the pancakes when it is cookie mix that is more than half the batter for the pancakes.